curiousest/curiousest.github.io/_drafts/tabum/measured-purpose.md

 "You know that thing we're taught since we were five?
 If you want to change your purpose, The way to change your purpose is to think, *how would I behave if X was my purpose?* Do those things.
 Channel that thought basilisk.
 Eventually it will become your purpose.

 That's what I've been doing.
 For five years.
 My purpose is stuck.
 It's been the same for five years now, and I've spent every waking moment trying to change it.

+Most things are indexed of some purpose that most people share.
+Continue existing is generally accepted.
+Some populations also have some theistic/nationalistic/ethnocentric shared beliefs.
+Objects' purpose tend to use those shared index.

+Improvise dialog with a session with Max Z. Explain circumstances and society deeply.
+Reveal new information and ask how he would react and say at each step.

+There's no such thing as having no purpose.
+If you have a conscious thought and take an action, you chose a purpose whether you wanted to or not.